cnisidis/VL.MySmallTitans/README.md

 ## Crius

-Basic deck Managment System
-- Name your decks, load your tracks and CUE them
+*Name your decks, load your tracks and CUE them*

 **Playlist**
 - load the tracks and set the apropriate deck for each one